aaronrucker990/vpn-config-and-observ/README.md

 </p>

 <h1>Configuring and Observing a VPN within a Virtual Envoirment</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the implementation of Configuring and Observing a VPN within a Virtual Envoirment.<br />

 <h2>Video Demonstration</h2>